-SITC's Cancer Immunotherapy Guidelines program is a collection of CPGs developed by multi-disciplinary panels of experts who draw from their own practical experience as well as evidence in the published literature and clinical trial data to develop evidence- and consensus-based recommendations on when and how to use immunotherapy to help improve outcomes for patients with cancer.
-SITC uses as a model the Institute of Medicine's 2011 "Standards for Developing Trustworthy Clinical Practice Guidelines" to ensure the recommendations are unbiased, transparent and balanced process for creating the CPGs.
+The SITC Cancer Immunotherapy Guidelines program is a collection of CPGs developed by multi-disciplinary panels of experts who draw from their own practical experience as well as evidence in the published literature and clinical trial data to develop evidence- and consensus-based recommendations on when and how to use immunotherapy to help improve outcomes for patients with cancer.
+SITC uses as a model the Institute of Medicine's 2011 "Standards for Developing Trustworthy Clinical Practice Guidelines" to ensure a fair, transparent and balanced process for creating the CPGs.
 Each CPG expert panel is comprised of a balanced group including academic physicians and researchers, nurses, patients, and patient advocates.
 The guidelines are reviewed on an ongoing basis to account for newly available clinical trial data and FDA approvals.
 Each expert panel addresses knowledge gaps in general understanding of the optimal clinical use of immunotherapy to offer practical, actionable recommendations to help cancer care providers develop immunotherapy treatment plans for their patients.

 SITC is pleased to offer free webinars featuring Expert Panel members from SITC's Lung Cancer and Mesothelioma Immunotherapy Guideline.
 These educational offerings are designed for healthcare providers who treat cancer patients including oncologists, physicians, disease specialists, registered nurses, nurse practitioners, pharmacists and physician assistants.
 The live webinars include a dedicated question-and-answer session providing the opportunity for attendees to converse with the faculty and ask questions about the guideline recommendations.

 Charu Aggarwal, MD, MPH — University of Pennsylvania